 3. Identify Hazards

-Identifying all potential hazards, hazard sources and hazardous events will allow for a better understanding of the risks and how to control them in an appropriate manner.
+Identifying all potential hazards, hazard sources and hazardous events allows for a better understanding of the risks and how to control them appropriately.

 4. Undertake a risk assessment

-Undertaking a risk assessment will take into account any the water system risks or health risks.
+Undertaking a risk assessment takes into account any the water system risks or health risks.